qexat/garnet/README.md

 An experiment in a systems programming language along the lines of Rust but more minimal.
 Where Rust is a C++ that doesn't suck, it'd be nice for this to be a C that doesn't suck.
+Currently though, it's mostly just ideas, though a functioning compiler is slowly gaining more features.

 Loosely based on <https://wiki.alopex.li/BetterThanC>, far more loosely based on <https://wiki.alopex.li/GarnetLanguage> which is an older set